 1. United States

 The US has a vast network of extradition treaties with over 100 countries.
-Its comprehensive legal framework and active pursuit of international fugitives make it a central player in global extradition efforts.
-The US also has mechanisms for handling extradition requests with significant attention to legal procedures and human rights protections.
+Its comprehensive legal process and active pursuit of international fugitives make it a central player in global extradition efforts.
+The US also has mechanisms for handling extradition requests with significant attention to legal procedures and the protection of human rights.

 2. United Kingdom

-The UK is another country considered the best non-extradition country because it has extensive extradition agreements with numerous countries, facilitated by its membership in international bodies such as the European Union (before Brexit) and the Council of Europe.
+The UK is another country considered to be one of the best non-extradition countries because it has extensive extradition agreements with numerous countries, facilitated by its membership in international bodies such as the European Union (pre-Brexit) and the Council of Europe.
 Its legal system provides robust legal procedures for extradition and emphasizes judicial oversight.

 3. Canada

-Canada maintains many extradition treaties, supporting global law enforcement collaboration.
-Its legal system requires a thorough review process for extradition requests under each official extradition treaty, ensuring fairness and adherence to international standards.
+Canada maintains many extradition treaties, which support the enforcement of global law enforcement and collaboration.
+When extradition requests are made to Canada, a thorough review process is undertaken under each official extradition treaty, which ensures fairness and adherence to international standards.

 4. Australia

 Australia is active in international extradition, maintaining extensive extradition treaties with many countries.
-Its extradition processes are supported by a legal system that ensures detailed judicial reviews and protections for those facing extradition.
-In cases involving countries without extradition agreements, Australia carefully assesses the legal consequences to uphold its legal standards and human rights commitments.
+Its extradition process is supported by a legal system that ensures detailed judicial reviews and protections for those facing extradition.
+In cases involving countries without extradition agreements, Australia carefully assesses the legal consequences to uphold its standards and human rights commitments.

 5. Germany